shahariarpo/Excel-Automation/README.md

 # Excel Automation
- A simple program to automate your work in Excel
+ A simple python program to automate your work in Excel